hemanth2004/doomsday-protocol/README.md

 ### Feature Ideations
 1. Let user add custom resources with links and descriptions (form filling UI ig)
 2. Let user attach notes to default and custom resources.

+### Development

+Currently focusing on UI, features and base architecture of the app.
+Then once I'm done, I'll start curating resources and testing.
+The app will be Linux-only so I need to shift from Windows to Linux soon after the UI, features and base architecture are done.
+Then I'll probably move to ubuntu or smthng.